robnit/simple-database/LAB.md

 You library:

 * `make-db.js`
-  * function that takes a root directory and returns an instance of a `Db` class
+  * function that takes a root directory and synchronously returns an instance of a `Db` class
-  * `Db` - class that takes a root directory in constructor and has a `createStore` method that takes the name of the type of objects in the Store and returns an instance of a `Store` class (Store is like a Table)
+  * `Db` - class that takes a root directory in constructor and has a `createStore` method that takes the name of the type of objects in the Store and returns an instance of a `Store` class (Store is like a Table).

+  Here is the function to get you started.
+Notice a) it is async, and b) it ensures the store directory exists:

   ```js
   createStore(name, callback) {